-Many students entering graduate education in the United States are not fully aware of what will be expected of them in the area of research and writing research papers.
 The ability to write cogently, concisely and clearly in an acceptable academic format and to present the results of your research orally are skills you must develop to be a success in our program.
 At the same time, you will be learning skills essential to success in your working life after graduation, as the ability to communicate clearly in written and spoken English is one the most important elements to success in business.
-Research projects and research papers are core elements of graduate education, and you will regularly be expected to submit research papers and project reports as you progress through our program.
-Here is some key advice to help you succeed.
+You will regularly be expected to submit research papers and project reports as you progress through our program.
+Here's some key advice to help you succeed.

-- Format of Research Papers: Unless your professor gives you different instructions, you should prepare ITM research papers in the formats prescribed by the Publication Manual of the American Psychological Association (commonly referred to as APA), which are very common styles in use for scholarly publications and academic papers.
+- Format of Research Papers: Unless your professor gives you different instructions, you should prepare ITM research papers in the formats prescribed by the Publication Manual of the American Psychological Association, (commonly referred to as APA), which are very common styles in use for scholarly publications and academic papers.
 Among other things, this means that you should submit your paper typed in 10, 11, or 12-point type (no larger than 12-point), double-spaced, with 1 inch margins on one side of 81⁄2 inch by 11 inch paper.
 Quotations, figure captions and the list of references should all be double-spaced.
 Devote separate pages to each figure, each table and the list of references, and number all pages after the first.
 Attach a cover sheet listing the paper title and the name and email address of the author.
 If submitting electronically, please submit as a PDF file or in Rich Text Format.
 Most word processors can save as RTF.
-Your professor may prescribe specific required or acceptable electronic formats. - \forall Title: Make your title short and specific.
-Preferably, titles should be five or six words long, never more than 10. - Length: Make papers as concise as possible; 15 to 20 pages should be reasonable for a graduate student research paper.
-Note that your professor may prescribe a different length expectation.
-Please count only pages containing body text; figures, tables, the abstract, references and bibliography do not toward the page total. - 🗞 Headings: Please use only one level of heading. - Headers: Despite what it appears to say in the APA guidelines, it is NOT necessary to place the words "Running Head:" in every page header; just put the abbreviated title of your paper in all uppercase letters ("all caps").
+Your professor may prescribe specific required or acceptable electronic formats. - Title: Make your title short and specific.
+Ideally, titles should be 5 or 6 words long, never more than 10. - Length: Make papers as concise as possible; 10 to 15 pages should be reasonable for an undergraduate ITM research paper.
+Note that your professor may prescribe a different length expectation and in some cases they may be quite a bit shorter.
+Please count only pages containing body text; figures, tables, the abstract, references and bibliography do not toward the page total.

+- Headings: Please use only one level of heading. - Headers: Despite what it appears to say in the APA guidelines, it is NOT necessary to place the words "Running Head:" in every page header; just put the abbreviated title of your paper in all uppercase letters ("all caps").
 The phrase "Running Head" only appears on the first or title page of the paper. - Figures and Tables: Please submit copies of any figures and tables on separate sheets of paper.
 They should have captions that are interesting, that are written in complete sentences, and that fully explain and interpret the exhibit without forcing the reader to refer to the text.
 Conversely, the reader should not have to refer back and forth from the text to the figures to understand the paper.
 You should refer to figures where appropriate with "(Figure 1)," but you should explain the meaning and implications of your data fully in the text.
 Do not require the reader to interpret the figure to understand what you have done, as in "Figure 1 shows the outcome of this survey."
-Tables should list information in some obvious logical order.
-Figures and tables quoted from other sources must be properly cited. - References: Cite references in the body of the text: "Shrump (1998) quibbled that ..." or if 1998 was a prolific year for Shrump, "(1998)."
+Tables should list information in some obvious logical order. - References: Cite references in the body of the text: "Shrump (1998) quibbled that ..." or if 1998 was a prolific year for Shrump, "(1998)."
 If the author is not cited in the body of the text, then use the form (Shrump 1998) for your citations.
 Include all references cited in a bibliography.
-Alphabetize your bibliography by the name of the first author. - For articles use the form and for collections of papers,
+Alphabetize your bibliography by the name of the first author.